microsoft/WhatTheHack/055-AzureADandAADB2B/README.md

 ## Introduction

-In this what the hack, participants will learn what Azure Active Directory (AAD) is and how to use this service to implement Modern Authentication in your applications.
+In this what the hack, participants will learn what Azure Active Directory (AAD) is and how to use this service to implement modern authentication in their applications.

 This hack is useful for identity architects and developers who want to integrate their solutions with the Microsoft Identity Platform to allow organizational users as well as external identities to sign in to their custom developed applications.